Tunable helical crystals: Introduction

 The interference is usually suppressed at high temperature, $T.$ However, in the HES-based systems this limitation is sufficiently soft, particularly due to progress in fabrication of high-quality 2D topological insulators.
 Specifically, for good quantization, $T$ should be much smaller than the bulk gap of the topological insulator.
 The quantum spin Hall effect was first observed in structures based on HgTe/CdTe~\cite{confirmed} and InAs/GaSb~\cite{Knez2011}, where the bulk gap is rather small, less than 100 K. Substantially large values of the gap of order of 500 K were observed in WTe$_2$ ~\cite{Wu2018}; while a bulk gap of about 0.8 eV was demonstrated in bismuthene grown on a SiC (0001) substrate ~\cite{Reis2017,Li2018} (see also recent discussion in Ref.~\cite{Stuhler2019}).
 These experiments indicate the possibility of topologically protected transport through helical channels even at room temperature.
 One could also naively expect that interference is damped when $T$ is larger than the level spacing.
-As was recently demonstrated theoretically \cite{ Niyazov2018, Niyazov2020,Niyazov2021,Niyazov2021a}, this is not the case for AB HES-based interferometers, where interference survives even for the case $T\gg 2\pi v_{\rm F}/(L_1+L_2)$ where $L_{1,2}$ are lengths of the interferometer shoulders.
+As was recently demonstrated theoretically \cite{ Niyazov2018, Niyazov2020,Niyazov2021,Niyazov2021a}, this is not the case for AB HES-based interferometers, where interference survives even for the case $T\gg 2\pi v_{\rm F}/(L_1+L_2)$ where $L_{1,2}$ are lengths of the interferometer shoulders and $v_{\rm F}$ is the Fermi velocity.
 This implies that the interference effects in the HES-based systems can be studied at relatively high temperatures practically relevant for various applications.

-One of the promising direction of the further research is the study of the HES-based metamaterials such as helical crystals.
+One of the promising direction of further research is the study of the HES-based metamaterials such as helical crystals.
 First experimental realizations of such systems were reported recently \cite{Maier2017,Ziegler2019}.
-In these works, the HES were formed by chemically etching holes through the layer of 2D topological material, see Fig. \ref{fig:antidots}.
-The transport properties of periodical arrays of such holes were investigated.
-These experiments were focused on the study of the competition of the bulk transport and transport via HES in the regime of a topological metal, when the Fermi energy is outside the bulk gap.
+In these works, the transport properties of an array of holes chemically etched in the layer of topological material (see Fig. \ref{fig:antidots}) were studied.
 Two different types of AB magnetosocillations with the periods $h/ec$ and $h/2ec$ were observed.